 They can be.
 You won’t find fresh figs listed among the common choking hazards for babies, but any fruit with a tough skin or membrane can increase the risk of choking.
 Dried figs are a choking hazard for babies—as is all dried fruit.
 Hold off on serving dried figs, and instead, opt for fresh fruit when it’s available.
 Check out our age-appropriate serving suggestions, and, as always, stay near your baby during meals.

-No. Fig allergies are uncommon, though not unheard of.2 Individuals with Oral Allergy Syndrome (also known as pollen food allergy) may be sensitive to figs.3 As you would when introducing any new food, start by offering a small quantity on its own for the first couple of servings and watch closely.
+No. Fig allergies are uncommon, though not unheard of.
+Individuals with Oral Allergy Syndrome (also known as pollen food allergy) may be sensitive to figs. As you would when introducing any new food, start by offering a small quantity on its own for the first couple of servings and watch closely.
 If there is no adverse reaction, gradually increase the quantity over future meals.

-6 to 9 months old: Cut the stem end then slice in half lengthwise, from stem to bottom.
+Cut the stem end of a soft, ripe fig, then slice in half lengthwise, from stem to bottom.
 If the fig is on the large side, a halved fig can be a great size for babies to hold and munch on at this stage of development, and they often happily suck and scrape the flesh from the skin.
 If your baby bites off a too-big piece, stay calm as this is a learning moment.
 It’s important to give little ones an opportunity to independently work the food out of their mouths.
 If you’re nervous about serving big pieces of food, you can always mash fresh figs by removing the skin and mixing the fruit into soft, spreadable foods like cornmeal, oatmeal, mascarpone, ricotta cheese, or yogurt.

-9 to 12 months old: Quarter figs lengthwise and remove the skin.
+Quarter ripe figs lengthwise and remove the stem.
 If the fig is on the large side, cut the quarters again in half so you have small, bite-size pieces about the size of an adult fingernail.
 Serve on their own as a treat or alongside your baby’s meal as a sweet side to balance savory foods.